All 32 teams who will play at the World Cup are now known, so it's time to get excited about Qatar 2022!

 Group H: Portugal, Ghana, Uruguay, South Korea

-England - not to mention potential qualifiers Wales and Scotland - will doubtless be pleased to have been drawn alongside Iran and USA.
+England - and now Wales - will doubtless be pleased to have been drawn alongside Iran and USA.

 However, they will be less happy to play on the opening day of the tournament.
 That means their first game will take place just eight days after some of their players have been involved in Premier League action.